EstelleGvl/unknownhands/pages/USER_GUIDE.md

 - **Node size** — Can represent number of connections

 **Relationship Types:**
-- "Produced by" — PU → MI (monastery)
+- "Produced by" — Production Unit → Monastic Institution (monastery)
-- "Contains" — MS → SU
+- "Contains" — Manuscript → Scribal Unit
-- "Is part of" — SU → PU
+- "Is part of" — Scribal Unit → Production Unit
-- "Held by" — MS → HI
+- "Held by" — Manuscript → Holding Institution
 - And more...

 ### Interacting with the Network